DCM And Your Dog’s Food: What You Need to Know

 - Talk to pet food companies about their testing and formulation process.
 Do they work with nutritionists to formulate and test the final product?
 Are they able to provide a detailed nutritional profile for their foods?

 At NomNomNow, we hope you’ll consider fresh food for your pet.
-We use restaurant-quality meats and fresh produce to prepare meals, which are made-to-order weekly in our own facilities.
-We individually portion each of your pet’s meals and have a dedicated nutrition and research team to advance the science of fresh food.
+We use high quality meats and fresh product to prepare meals.
+We pre-portion each of your pet’s meals and have a dedicated nutrition and research team to advance the science of fresh food.
 All meals are carefully formulated to be complete and balanced, are routinely tested, and contain supplemental taurine.
 Peas and potatoes are never used as the source of protein but rather as whole food complements in our balanced diets, suitable for all life stages.

 To learn more about NomNomNow and get 20% off your trial, create a meal plan for your pet here.